 Grant Park is a recreational destination for many city residents.
 There are many things to do in the park that shares the neighborhood’s name.
 There’s an outdoor pool for summer fun.
 There’s the Beverly Cleary Sculpture Garden, with statues of Henry Higgins, his dog Ribsy, and Ramona in her rain gear.
 There are fountains in the sculpture garden in the summer for little ones to enjoy.
 Other amenities include a children’s playground, basketball courts, a baseball and softball field, soccer fields, a running track, tennis courts, picnic areas, and a dog off-leash area.
 There’s also a community garden.
 The Northeast Community Center, located nearby in the Hollywood District, is another great local resource for families.
 The nearest branch of the Multnomah County Library System, the Hollywood Library, is also minutes away.

 The public schools in Grant Park have a great academic reputation.
 After two years’ of construction, Grant High School was fully remodeled as of Fall 2019.
-The Beverly Cleary K-8 School, a two-campus institution, serves younger students.
-Kindergarten and first grade students attend the Hollyrood campus on the northeast corner of Grant Park, and second through eighth grade students study at the Fernwood Campus at NE 33rd Ave and NE Hancock St.
+The Beverly Cleary School, serves children K-8, at the Fernwood Campus at NE 33rd Ave and NE Hancock St.

 Grant Park is very conveniently located, with good public transportation options.
 The transit score is 60.There are three bus routes, and while there is no MAX light rail or streetcar stop in Grant Park, the Hollywood/NE 42nd Avenue MAX station is only a 10 or 12 minute walk away.
 Downtown Portland is about a 12 minute drive by car.
 The neighborhood is also very walkable, with a walk score of 81, and the bike score is 94.